MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-gremlin-java-app-with-cosmos-db.md

    * Choose `Gremlin (Graph)` for the API.
    * Specify the `Location` for your database.

-When you have specified these options, click `Review + create`.
+1. When you have specified these options, click `Review + create`.

    ![create-azure-cosmos-db-account][create-a-resource-03]

-Review the specification and click `Create` to create your database.
+1. Review the specification and click `Create` to create your database.

 ### Add a graph to your Azure Cosmos Database

-1. In CosmosDb page, Click `Data Explorer`, and then click `New Graph`.
+1. On the Cosmos DB page, click `Data Explorer`, and then click `New Graph`.

    ![new-graph][create-a-graph-01]